-I work a good part of the year in the nonprofit knowledge-tourism industry in which spring, summer and fall months require high, non-stop energy levels.
+I work a good part of the year in the nonprofit, knowledge-tourism industry in which spring, summer and fall months require high, non-stop energy levels.
+And long days.
 Visitors come from around the world seven days a week.
 This seasonal span is the sweet spot for sharing what you have with the public, for meeting new people and for revenues.
 It’s full-out time.

 When late fall arrives, staff energy depletion starts to occur.
 Coastal weather brings rain, mud, snow and ice that splatter bikes, cars, buses.
 The mess begins.
 SADS lamp sales go up.
 Hoodies appear.
 And is it a fashion industry rule to mostly make them in grey or black?